-This work was supported by the Bayer Corporation and the National Institutes of Health (R01GM122375 to SK).
-We would like to thank Paul Wu, Scott Probst, Gregory Parry, and Jonathan Evans of Bayer Therapeutics, Dr. Jason Burdick, and Dr. Taimoor Qazi for stimulating conversations.
+This work was supported by the Bayer Corporation, the National Institutes of Health (R01GM122375 to SK), and the National Science Foundation (Graduate Research Fellowships to EMC and EAD).
+The authors would like to thank Paul Wu, Scott Probst, Gregory Parry, and Jonathan Evans of Bayer Therapeutics and Dr. Jason Burdick, and Dr. Taimoor Qazi for stimulating conversations.